 As I mentioned at the start, these are the most popular neighbourhoods for people moving here and looking to buy a home.
 However, it truly is a personal decision and what works for one, is guaranteed not to work for another.
-It really does come down to what you want from a neighbourhood and what type of home you require, and we can work back from there.
+It really does come down to what you want from your chosen neighbourhoods and what type of home you require, and we can work back from there.

 You can look up a previous blog post I wrote on Halifax neighbourhoods, including a map of the areas here.
 I hope this helps.

-If you have your eye on a specific neighbourhood and would like some detailed information about it, just drop me a line and I’d be happy to elaborate on it.
+If you have your eye on specific neighbourhoods and would like some detailed information about it, just drop me a line and I’d be happy to give you all the information you need.